I am a researcher and ACM Distinguished Scientist, with interests in accessibility, usability and artificial intelligence technologies.

 Most of us will experience age-related changes in our abilities as we get older.
 Most of us will experience sensory, physical or cognitive impairment at some time.
 Whether permanent or temporary, this is a normal part of human experience that technology can and should accommodate.
 Within the accessibility research community, I chair ACM's SIGACCESS special interest group on accessible computing and am an Associate Editor of the journal, ACM Transactions on Accessible Computing.
 My research work has explored tools, interfaces and techniques that accommodate human abilities and disabilities.
 I also served as general chair of ASSETS 2009: The 11th International ACM SIGACCESS Conference on Computers and Accessibility.
 A while back I co-edited a series of five American National Standards on remote control of devices through generated user interfaces.
 I also contributed to the NIDILRR-funded 'Profile Creation Support for Cloud-Based Accessibility' project.

-Aside from accessibility, I have recently been working on cognitive solutions in the knowledge induction and reasoning space.
+Aside from accessibility, I have recently been working on cognitive solutions in the knowledge induction and reasoning space, including semantic concept discovery over event databases.
 Other past projects include cognitive environments, usable multi-factor authentication on mobile devices, and exploration of mobile touchscreen gestures.

 My background is in artificial intelligence and computer science, including intelligent tutoring systems and parallel programming.
 My Ph.D. research at the University of Edinburgh examined typing and mouse errors of people with motor impairments, and self-configuring keyboards.
 This work won the best student paper award at the ASSETS 1998 conference and formed the basis of IBM's Keyboard Optimizer tool for keyboard configuration support.